 Bulk items may include: mattress, box-spring, couch, chair, desk, TV stand, dresser, bed frame, table, rug, grill

 If it is not claimed, here are some other options:

-Bed Frames – Donate to the MA Coalition for the Homeless
+Bed Frames – Donate to the MA Furniture Banks of North America

 Office Furniture – Boston ReStore, Inc. is a nonprofit office furniture enterprise.
 Visit the website for additional information.